groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/use-cases/Batch Document Watermarking Pipeline/batch-watermark-pipeline.md

     └── replace-logo/
 ```

-`Program.cs` holds isolated methods for licensing, folder scanning, text watermarking, logo watermarking, smart idempotent checks, and logo replacement.
+`Program.cs` holds isolated methods for licensing, folder scanning, text watermarking, logo watermarking, smart duplicate checks, and logo replacement.
 Each method is small enough to be understood in isolation yet works together to form the end‑to‑end pipeline.

 ## Usage Example